Abdurrahman-shaikh/collection-framework/README.md

 To use the collection framework in your project, include the respective header file (`#include "arraylist.h"`, `#include "bst.h"`, etc.) in your source files and link the corresponding object files during compilation.

 Example usage can be found in the `test/main.c` file.
 ```

+This should make it more readable and structured.
+Let me know if you need further assistance!